 As this ACGME leader describes it, the ACGME wants to improve the graduate medical education system by altering the list of requirements from being purely prescriptive to a list of formative “milestones” that more directly reflect a resident’s development throughout residency.
 This new system would be focused less on punitive action and more on supporting residencies in the process of iterative improvement.

 There are many parts of this improved system, including a different schedule for ACGME visits and a renewed focus on outcomes, but a key component that stuck out to me was the Milestones Project.
-The essential idea is that as they go through graduate medical education, residents should move from being “advanced beginners” in various competencies towards becoming “competent” or even more than competent, as shown in the figure below.
+The essential idea is that as they go through graduate medical education, residents should move from being “advanced beginners” in various competencies towards becoming “competent” or even more than competent.

 The hope is that since this evaluation is based on a progression, faculty raters will not feel compelled to give every resident an arbitrary 7 or 8 out of 9, but select their rating based on where they feel that resident is in their development.
 Additionally, the evaluation is meant to be completed by at least 10 faculty members to determine the final rating (to be completed twice yearly) to insure a more reliable result.

 Obviously, with any new system—particularly a system as far-reaching and with such high goals as this one—the risk that the system will not work out as planned with the initial implementation is very high.
 For one thing, the new evaluation method greatly increases the burden on faculty to critical evaluate each resident, and forces that effort to be spread over a much greater number of dedicated teaching faculty than ever before.
 It also makes the assumption that given this information on each resident, residencies will be able to provide the individually tailored training needed according to each resident’s educational needs.